Recruiters Nominate Their Favorite Phone Interview Questions

 Probing candidates about the style of coaching they respond best to can tell you how invested they are in their own growth and development.
 If they take an active role, then they should have many experiences they can draw on here to provide a thoughtful, nuanced answer.
 On the other hand, if they struggle to come up with an answer or suggest they don’t like or need to be coached, then they’re unlikely to have the mindset of a lifelong learner.

-This question can also help you assess whether a candidate will get on well with their manager.
+This phone interview question can also help you assess whether a candidate will get on well with their manager.
 Every manager has a different working style, so it’s useful to get a sense of how well they’ll work together if the person is hired.

-Plus, if you know how what kind of coaching the candidate responds to, you can use this information to help them better prepare for their next interview, whether that’s with your team or, if it doesn’t work out, with another company.
+Plus, if you know what kind of coaching the candidate responds to, you can use this information to help them better prepare for their next interview, whether that’s with your team or, if it doesn’t work out, with another company.
 This might include giving them a few tips about what they did well or pointing them toward resources they might find useful.
 It only takes a few seconds, but candidates will really appreciate your effort — and they’ll view your company more positively as a result.

 8. “What do you want to be when you grow up?”

-This playful question will do more than make candidates smile — it can help you test their curiosity.
+This playful phone interview question will do more than make candidates smile — it can help you test their curiosity.
 Even a highly accomplished candidate who loves their career may have things they still want to do in their life, and their answer will give you an idea of how big they dare to dream.

 Great answers won’t necessarily include a specific job title.
 Candidates may talk more fluidly about career goals they want to achieve or skills they want to be using, like working in a job where they can be creative or feel like they’re helping people.